 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using foscarnet while you are pregnant.
 It is not known if foscarnet is found in breast milk.
-If you are or will be breast-feeding while you are using foscarnet, check with your doctor.
-Discuss any possible risks to your baby.
+Do not breast-feed while taking foscarnet.

 Possible side effects of foscarnet: